Worcestershire sauce for babies baby led weaning

 Serving Instructions

-Worcestershire sauce can be introduced in very small amounts, always thoroughly mixed into family meals.
-Use sparingly due to sodium and allergen risk (fish, soy, gluten).
-Limit to no more than 1 ml (0.2 tsp) in a dish serving your toddler as part of a balanced meal.
-Meals should focus on a variety of textures—soft proteins, grains, and vegetables.
+Worcestershire sauce can be introduced in very small amounts at this age, always thoroughly mixed into family meals.
+Continue to use it sparingly because of its sodium content and allergen risks (fish/anchovies, soy, gluten).
+Limit the amount to no more than 1 ml (0.2 tsp) in the *entire family dish* from which your toddler is served.
+Ensure the sauce is well-diluted within the meal.
+Meals should continue to focus on a variety of textures, including soft proteins, grains, and vegetables.
 Pair with fresh fruit or vegetables rich in vitamin C to support iron absorption.
-Introduce only if there is no known allergy risk to ingredients in the sauce.
+Introduce only if there are no known allergy risks to any ingredients in the sauce, and always check the ingredient label carefully.

 How to Serve Worcestershire sauce to a 18+ Months Old